bargeruns/number-guess-cs/README.md

 # Number-Guess-CS

-A number-guessing console game, demonstrating some basic C# functionality like:
+A number-guessing console game, demonstrating some C# basics like:

 - Control flow with `while` loops
 - Working with user input